Residents return home as Brian Head fire reaches 60 percent containment

 Young said he observed mostly residents and resort employees returning, with little sign of the bustle of tourists typical to the area on Independence Day weekend in previous years.

-“We just barely got back here on Thursday and we were kind of able to re-open business and we’ve been in a big rush to stock up for what is usually our busiest weekend for almost the whole year,” Calloway said.
+“We just barely got back here on Thursday and we were kind of able to reopen business and we’ve been in a big rush to stock up for what is usually our busiest weekend for almost the whole year,” Calloway said.

 Events previously planned in anticipation of the Fourth of July holiday were canceled.